Mass action principle (neuroscience): Contributors

-"As long as not too much of the lobes is removed, they may in due time regain the exercise of their functions.
-Passing certain limits, however, the animal regains them only imperfectly, and passing these new limits it does not regain them at all.
-Finally, if one sensation comes back, all come back.
-If one faculty reappears, they all reappear....
-This shows that each of these organs is only a single organ."

 He also developed the theory of equipotentiality, stating, "All sensations, all perceptions, and all volition occupy concurrently the same seat in these organs.
 The faculty of sensation, perception, and volition is then essentially one faculty."

 Karl Lashley's most famous research was an attempt to find the parts of the brain that were responsible for learning and memory traces, a hypothetical structure he called the engram.
 He trained rats to perform specific tasks (seeking a food reward), then lesioned varying portions of the rats' cortexes, either before or after the animals received the training depending upon the experiment.
 The amount of cortical tissue removed had specific effects on acquisition and retention of knowledge, but the location of the removed cortex had no effect on the rats' performance in the maze.
 This led Lashley to conclude that memories are not localized but widely distributed across the cortex.